timescale/docs/promscale/quick-start.md

 ## Before you begin
 * Ensure that you have [installed Docker Compose][docker-compose].
-* Create a directory named `docker-compose`.

 ## Install Promscale with Docker Compose
-To install Promscale with Docker Compose you need to create a compose file and define the services and then run the Docker Compose.
+To install Promscale with Docker Compose you need to clone the compose file and then run the Docker Compose.

-### Creating a compose file and defining the services
+### Downloading the Compose file
-You need to create the `docker-compose.yaml` in the `docker-compose` directory and define the services for the following components:
+You need to download the the `docker-compose` directory which contains the services for the following components:
 * Promscale for analytics and long term storage of metrics, traces.
 * Prometheus and Node exporter for metrics
 * OpenTelemetry collector, Demo applications and Grafana for traces and visualisation